Hrsj123/wc_tool/readme.md

 ```

 # Setup
-1. Create a virtual environment:<br/ >
+1. Create a virtual environment:<br />
   `python -m venv venv`

 2. Add the `ccwc` cmd to the virtual envoronment: <br />